multiplealiases/genloss/README.md

 ./genloss [options] filename
 ```

-Requires one of ImageMagick and GraphicsMagick.
+Requires one of ImageMagick or GraphicsMagick.
 For GM, alias `gm convert` to `convert`,
 and `gm identify` to `identify` to run this script verbatim.
 On Debian, the package `graphicsmagick-imagemagick-compat` does this for you.